nickarthur/apollo-ios-quickstart/README.md

 The Star Wars API playground runs against [an example GraphQL server](https://github.com/jahewson/graphql-starwars) (see installation instructions there) using the Star Wars data bundled with Facebook's reference implementation, [GraphQL.js](https://github.com/graphql/graphql-js).

 Open `StarWarsAPI.playground` to experiment with using typed query results.
+Pass any of the generated query classes to `client.fetch()` to change which query gets executed.

 If you want to run on a device, change `localhost` to your machine's local IP address in the playground.

 > You'll have to build the `StarWarsAPI` framework before running the playground, and whenever you make changes to `.graphql` files.